-Commercially available Virginia type peanut varieties include Bailey, Sullivan, Wynne, Sugg, and Titan.
-From these, Sullivan and Wynne are the most recent releases.
-The other cultivars included in this guide are obsolete or grown on very limited acreage but they are included here for comparison with the new cultivars.
+Commercially available Virginia type peanut varieties include Bailey, Sullivan, Wynne, Sugg, and Emery.
+Cultivars for niche markets such as CHAMPS, Gregory, and Titan are also available but seed is limited.
+From these, Sullivan, Wynne, and Emery are the most recent releases.
+The other cultivars included in some tables of this guide, such as NC-V11, Perry, Phillips, and Spain, are obsolete but they are included here for comparison with the new cultivars.
 These varieties were developed by the North Carolina State University and Virginia Tech breeding programs and released through the PVQE program.
 In general, these varieties have high yields, and big pod and kernel size.
-The most recent ones, Sullivan, Wynne, Bailey and Sugg, have improved disease resistance, in particular early leaf spot, TSWV, CBR, and Sclerotinia blight (SB) resistance.
-CHAMPS is the earliest with only 135 days after planting (DAP) and Perry the latest with 165 DAP required to reach maturity.
-Sullivan and Wynne have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.
+The most recent ones, Emery, Sullivan, Wynne, Bailey and Sugg, have improved disease resistance, in particular early leaf spot, TSWV, CBR, and Sclerotinia blight (SB) resistance.
+CHAMPS is the earliest with only 135 days after planting (DAP) and Gregory the latest with 155 DAP required to reach maturity.
+The runners may need over 155 DAP to reach optimum maturity in Virginia.
+Emery, Sullivan and Wynne have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.

 Other Virginia market type varieties developed by breeding programs in Georgia and Florida are Florida Fancy, Georgia 05E, and Georgia 08V.
-In general, they have high yields, high oleic fatty acid trait, and good disease resistance, but require more DAP to mature in Virginia.
+In general, they have high yields, high oleic fatty acid trait, and good disease resistance, but require over 155 DAP to mature in Virginia.

 Finally, runner type varieties, such as Georgia 09B, Georgia 06G, and Florida 07, could be grown in Virginia; from these only Georgia 09B and Florida 07 have the high oleic fatty acid trait.
-In general, the runner type varieties are resistant to diseases and many of them have the high oleic fatty acid trait, but have much smaller pods and kernels than the Virginia type cultivars and require many DAP to mature in the V-C region, for which they may be more prone to early freeze than Virginia varieties.
+In general, the runner type varieties are resistant to diseases, have great pod retention and many of them have the high oleic fatty acid trait, but have much smaller pods and kernels than the Virginia type cultivars and require over 155 DAP to mature in Virginia, for which they may be more prone to early freeze than Virginia varieties.

-Tables 3, 4a and 4b present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing six two locations in Virginia North Carolina, and South Carolina.
+Tables 3a, 3b, and 3c present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing locations in Virginia, North Carolina, and South Carolina.
 Through examining yield and grade factors at different digging dates, maturity requirements of each variety can be assessed.
+Comparative yields, value, and grading of Virginia and runner cultivars are presented in Table 4.

 Table 3a.
-Agronomic Performance of Commercially Available Peanut Varieties; Across Suffolk, VA, and Williamston, NC Locations - Digs I & II - 6 Year Average, 2011-2016.
+Agronomic Performance of Commercially Available PeanutVarieties; Across Suffolk, VA, and Williamston, NC Locations - Digs I & II -6 Year Average, 2011-2016.

 Dig I Dig II

 Variety Yield (lb/acre) Value (\$/acre) Yield (lb/acre) Value (\$/acre)

 Bailey 4931 a 847 ab 5117 a 881 a

 CHAMPS 4930 a 820 ab 4739 a 803 a

+Emery 4636 a 798 ab 4514 a 771 a

 Gregory 4870 a 832 ab 5000 a 843 a

-NC-V 11 4883 a 818 ab 4857 a 800 a

-Perry 4857 a 854 ab 4753 a 794 a

-Phillips 4969 a 872 a 4938 a 892 a

-Spain 3974 b 635 c 5213 a 883 a

-Sugg 4607 ab 766 ab 4612 a 803 a
+Sugg 4607 a 766 ab 4612 a 803 a

-Sullivan 4502 ab 761 a-c 5064 a 879 a
+Sullivan 4502 a 761 ab 5064 a 879 a

-Wynne 4405 ab 731 bc 4838 a 801 a
+Wynne 4405 ab 731 b 4838 a 801 a

-^{}Averages followed by the same letters are not statistically different.
+Averages followed by the same letters are not statistically different.